University of Windsor Faculty of Law: Facilities

 In 2018, the University of Windsor announced that the Faculty of Law building would undergo a $35 million renovation.
 The new construction began at the end of 2020 with an initial timeline of 2 years.
-However, due to delays caused by the Covid-19 pandemic, the project is expected to be completed in the summer of 2023.
+However, due to delays caused by the COVID-19 pandemic, the project is expected to be completed in the summer of 2023.

 The finished building will have the capacity to accommodate 720 students.

 Journals

 The Windsor Review of Legal and Social Issues (WRLSI) is one of the few multi-disciplinary legal academic student-run journals in Canada.
 First published in 1989, the WRLSI was initially an annual publication.
 However, due to the increase in submissions received and recognition of its journal, the WRLSI now publishes two volumes each year containing essays from academics, the judiciary, practitioners, law students, and university students both at the graduate and undergraduate levels.
-As an inter-disciplinary law journal, the WRLSI strives to use the study of law as a vehicle for social change.
-Its journal endeavours to be a resource for professionals, students and academics.
-The theme of "Access to Justice" maintained by the Faculty of Law at the University of Windsor has influenced our mandate to publish papers that explore law in its social context, and the impact that social issues can have on the law.
-Domestic and international concerns relevant to Canadian society also play a key focus in articles selected for publication.
-Legal libraries both nationally and globally subscribe to the WRLSI.
 The legal journal has also been made available through electronic databases such as Lexis Advance Quicklaw, Westlaw, and Hein Online.

-While the journal publishes primarily academics and practitioners, the Annual Canadian Law Student Conference is a unique annual event which showcases the research and scholarship of LL.B., J.D., LL.M., and Ph.D. students across Canada, and provides a forum for discussion and feedback from practitioners and peers.
+While the journal publishes primarily academics and practitioners, the Annual Canadian Law Student Conference is an annual event which showcases the research and scholarship of LL.B., J.D., LL.M., and Ph.D. students across Canada, and provides a forum for discussion and feedback from practitioners and peers.
 The Windsor Review of Legal and Social Issues invites all law students to submit original, scholarly work on any legal topic with a Canadian nexus to be considered for presentation at the 5th Annual Canadian Law Student Conference.
 Papers should not exceed 20,000 words including footnotes.
 Footnotes should conform to the Canadian Guide to Uniform Legal Citation (McGill Guide, 7th edition).
 Two papers will be chosen as the “Best Student Papers” which are eligible for an award of $250 each.
 These awards are generously sponsored by Torys LLP.